The strong rankings from Princeton Review and Sierra Club come on the heels of the latest environmental proje...

 Because prompt care may be essential to your maximum recovery, you may want to seek medical attention immediately at our provider, St. Mary's Occupational Health Clinic, locate on the west end of the parking lot of St. Mary's Hospital, 3375 N. Seminary Street - if evening or weekend at OSF St. Mary Medical Center emergency room.

 Employees and their family members may receive counseling for a wide range of personal problems, including marriage and family problems, alcoholism, drug abuse, financial problems, eating disorders, stress, depression, and anxiety.
 The EAP provides up to five hours of assessment and counseling with no cost to Knox employees.
 Services are completely confidential; no one at the College knows the identity of any employee who uses this program.
-Services are provided by Advanced Behavioral Health.
-For additional information or to make an appointment, phone (309) 342-6852.
+Services are provided by Precedence, Inc. For additional information or to make an appointment, phone 800-383-7900 or 309-779-2273.
+List of providers.

 Show your College ID for free attendance at athletic events, plays, concerts, outside speakers and other special events.
 Use the Seymour library, the bookstore, Green Oaks in nearby Victoria (the 760 acre biological field station--please follow the rules found at the entrance), the fitness center and other athletic facilities.